-A complaint must be made in writing and signed by the complainant.
+A formal complaint must be made in writing and signed by the complainant.
 The complaint must include the following:

 - 1. A statement that CCSD has violated a requirement of the Federal statute or regulation that applies to an applicable program; - 2.
 The date on which the violation occurred; - 3.
-The facts on which the statement is based and the specific requirement allegedly violated (include citation of the Federal statue or regulation given at the top of this document); - 4.
+The facts on which the statement is based, and the specific requirement allegedly violated (include citation of the Federal statue or regulation); - 4.
 A list of the names and telephone numbers of individuals who can provide additional information; - 5.
 Whether a complaint has been filed with any other government agency, and if so, which agency; - 6.
-Copies of all applicable document supporting the complainant's position, and - 7.
+Copies of all applicable documents supporting the complainant's position, and - 7.
 The address of the complainant.

-Submit your documentation and appeal in writing to the following contact
+The complaint must be addressed in writing to the following contact:

-Mary Elizabeth Davis Cobb County School District Chief Academic Officer 514 Glover Street Marietta, GA 30060
+Jennifer Lawson Cobb County School District Chief Academic Officer 514 Glover Street Marietta, GA 30060